seansbox/isit360/hw06/README.md

   - Successfully adjusts Django settings for PythonAnywhere.
   - Successfully sets up a web app on PythonAnywhere.
   - Successfully runs a web app on PythonAnywhere.
+  - Successfully allows access to the Django admin panel using admin/adminadmin credentials.
 - Leverages pipenv (and a Pipfile) to manage its dependencies.
 - Includes a screenshot.jpg of the app successfully running.
 (You can use `WIN+SHIFT+S` for easy access to the Windows built-in screenshot tool.)
 - Does not directly copy examples from the book or class.